mac-cain13/R.swift/Documentation/Examples.md

 ## Runtime validation

 Call `R.validate()` to call all validation methods that R.swift generates, this will check:
-- If all images used in storyboards are available
+- If all images used in storyboards and nibs are available
 - If all view controllers with storyboard identifiers can be loaded

 The `R.validate()` method will throw a detailed error about the problems that occur.
 Note that this method will always perform checks, even in release builds.
 It’s recommended that validation is done in a testcase.